-If you require advice or an assessment for small aids or equipment, you should contact Norfolk Adult Social Services on 0300 800 8020.
-Alternatively, you can visit their website, Care support and health - Norfolk County Council, which provides information on additional support services.
+If you are not eligible for a Disabled Facilities Grant or would like to access advice or an assessment for small aids or equipment, contact Norfolk Adult Social Services at 0344 800 8020.
+Visit care support and health at Norfolk County Council, which provides information on additional support services.

 Alternatively, you can purchase small aids and equipment directly from suppliers listed below.